dauwhe/bundles/README.md

 4. shareable web content without servers!
 I think in some ways this really lowers the barrier to participation on the web on your own terms.
 Can you imagine creating a beautiful, artful letter in HTML to send to a friend?

+## Why is my code so bad?

+I'm not a real developer.